azalea-rs/simdnbt/README.md

 nbt.write(&mut buffer);
 ```

+## Performance guide

+Use the borrow variant of `Nbt` if possible, and avoid allocating unnecessarily (for example, keep strings as `Cow<str>` if you can).

+The most significant and simple optimization you can do is switching to an allocator like [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) (it's ~20% faster on my machine).
+Setting `RUSTFLAGS='-C target-cpu=native'` when running your code may also help a little bit.

 ## Implementation details

 Simdnbt currently makes use of SIMD instructions for two things:
 - swapping the endianness of int arrays
 - checking if a string is plain ascii for faster mutf8 to utf8 conversion

-Simdnbt takes some shortcuts to be this fast, some people call it cheating but I think it's fair game:
+Simdnbt ~~cheats~~ takes some shortcuts to be this fast:
 1. it requires a reference to the original data (to avoid cloning)
 2. it doesn't validate/decode the mutf-8 strings at decode-time

 ## Benchmarks

-Simdnbt is likely the fastest NBT decoder in existence.
+Simdnbt is likely the fastest NBT decoder currently in existence.

-Here's a benchmark comparing Simdnbt against a few of the other fastest nbt crates (though without actually accessing the data):
+Here's a benchmark comparing Simdnbt against a few of the other fastest NBT crates (though without actually accessing the data):

 ![simdnbt is ~3x faster than the second fastest nbt crate](https://github.com/azalea-rs/simdnbt/assets/27899617/03a4f916-d162-4a23-aa1a-12f1b11dc903)